 If you are feeling down and uninspired, bake up a batch of snickerdoodles.
 They work anytime of the year, especially if you have a yearning for spice and cinnamon.
 They're comforting and soothing and perfect for fall and winter.

-2 sticks unsalted butter, room temperature
+- 2 sticks unsalted butter room temperature

-1 1/2 cups granulated sugar
+- 1 ½ cups granulated sugar

-2 eggs, room temperature
+- 2 large eggs room temperature

-2 3/4 cups all-purpose flour
+- 2 ¾ cups all-purpose flour

-2 tsp cream of tartar
+- 2 teaspoons cream of tartar

 - 1 teaspoon baking soda

 Mix the butter, sugar and eggs until well combined.
 Add the flour, cream of tartar, baking soda nad salt; mix just until combined.

-- Shape into 1” balls (I like portioning the dough out with a cookie scoop, and then rolling the bits into balls).
-Place the cinnamon sugar in a shallow, wide bowl and roll the dough balls in it.
+Mix together the 2 tablespoons sugar and 1 tablespoon cinnamon in a shallow, wide bowl.
+Roll the dough balls in the cinnamon sugar.
 Place a couple inches apart on a silicone baking mat or parchment lined baking sheet.

 Bake at 400F for 8 to 10 minutes, until the cookies are set and light golden brown around the edges.
 Cool for a few minutes on the pan, then transfer them to a wire rack to cool completely.